el3um4s/strani-anelli-blog/_posts/2021/2021-12-12-an-update-for-my-patreons-november-2021/2021-12-12-an-update-for-my-patreons-november-2021.md

 - [How to Test Electron Apps](https://betterprogramming.pub/how-to-test-electron-apps-1e8eb0078d7b)
 - [Electron seamless titlebar with Svelte and Tailwind](https://el3um4s.medium.com/electron-seamless-titlebar-with-svelte-and-tailwind-bd4d53d81c67)

 These articles are not enough to understand how to create an app with Electron.
-They present some of the problems I have had to face.
+They show some of the problems I had to face.
 I have written others, and I plan to write more on this topic in the future.

 ### How to create Web Components